Kiaora-MT/azure-102-foundational/content/5_Chapter-Five/5_3-access-fgt.md

 Do you see the traffic being reported in the ForiGate console?
 Is the traffic from both Linux VMs being routed to the FortiGate via port2?

 - 6. The diagram below is a visual representation of your VNET with the Linux VMs traffic flow via the FortiGate NVA.
+This is now the active flow of taffic based on the UDRs in the Route Table.
 ![](../Images/4-3-Azure-access-fgt-1.PNG)

-**Continue to Chapter Four - Task Four: Configure FortiGate Polices**
+**Continue to Chapter 5 - Task 4: Configure FortiGate Polices**